 • She pulled a fast one on her brother during the card game.

-Other ways to say: Trick, fool
+Other ways to say: Trick, fool, play a prank

-4. Bend the rules
+4. Bend the Rules

 Example Sentence: